 Shopware HTTP Cache with Varnish XKey

-- Shopware 6 Cluster
+- Shopware 6 cluster

-- Varnish Server with Varnish 7.7
+- Varnish server running Varnish 7.7

 - Varnish Modules Collection